hajdun/yarn-workspaces-example/README.md

 This is a simple example of a monorepo project that use new [Yarn Workspaces](https://github.com/thejameskyle/rfcs-1/blob/workspaces/accepted/0000-workspaces.md) feature.

 ## Add dependency
+in root folder
 yarn add [dependency] -W

-npx yarn@1.19.0 workspace yarn-workspaces-example add  [dependency]
+yarn add [dependency] -WD

 ## Run